 Nyambitions was symbolic of a very specific time frame.
 At the time I was just getting ready to move to New York.
 And sure, I’m an ambitious girl & want to make it in the big city but when i hear it as a blog name it just doesn’t fit the focus of a fashion & lifestyle site.
 It sounds more like the blog will be based on new york city itself.
 Everything NYC – best places to eat & how to make it in the city & thats not at all what i was going for.

 Try to avoid specificities like that.
 Anything that is specific to a city or place or certain “type” of something.
 It can give off the impression that, that particular thing is the focus of your blog.

-My main blog is called glowingpains.com .
+My first blog was called glowingpains.com .